Darrick Forrest

-Darrick Forrest Jr. (born May 22, 1999) is an American professional football safety.
+Darrick Forrest Jr. (born May 22, 1999) is an American professional football safety for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the Cincinnati Bearcats and was drafted by the Washington Football Team of the National Football League (NFL) in the fifth round of the 2021 NFL draft.

 Early life and college

 Forrest was born on May 22, 1999, and attended Walnut Ridge High School in Columbus, Ohio.
 A 3-star recruit, Forrest committed to play college football at Cincinnati over offers from Ball State, Bowling Green, Eastern Michigan, Miami (OH), Ohio, Toledo, and Youngstown State.